House sending Trump impeachment to Senate, GOP opposes trial - WTMJ

 A few GOP senators have agreed with Democrats, though not close to the number that will be needed to convict Trump.

-Sen. Mike Rounds, R-South Dakota, said he believes a trial is a “moot point” after a president’s term is over, “and I think it’s one that they would have a very difficult time in trying to get done within the Senate.”
+Sen. Mike Rounds of South Dakota said he believes a trial is a “moot point” after a president’s term is over, “and I think it’s one that they would have a very difficult time in trying to get done within the Senate.”

-On Friday, GOP Sen. Lindsey Graham of South Carolina, a close Trump ally who has been helping him build a legal team, urged the Senate to reject the idea of a post-presidency trial — potentially with a vote to dismiss the charge — and suggested Republicans will scrutinize whether Trump’s words on Jan.
-6 were legally “incitement.”

-Senate Republican leader Mitch McConnell, who said last week that Trump “provoked” his supporters before the riot, has not said how he will vote or argued any legal strategies.
-The Kentucky senator has told his GOP colleagues that it will be a vote of conscience.
+Senate Republican leader Mitch McConnell, who said last week that Trump “provoked” his supporters before the riot, has not said how he will vote.

-One of House Speaker Nancy Pelosi’s nine impeachment managers said Trump’s encouragement of his loyalists before the riot was “an extraordinarily heinous presidential crime.”

-Rep. Madeleine Dean, D-Pennsylvania., said “I mean, think back.
-It was just two-and-a-half weeks ago that the president assembled a mob on the Ellipse of the White House.
-He incited them with his words.
-And then he lit the match.”

 Trump’s supporters invaded the Capitol and interrupted the electoral count as he falsely claimed there was massive fraud in the election and that it was stolen by Biden.
 Trump’s claims were roundly rejected in the courts, including by judges appointed by Trump, and by state election officials.